Let’s find out whether a lectin-free diet is the new gluten-free diet, and more importantly, does it live up to its lengthy claims?

 - Seeds (e.g. sunflower, sesame)

-- Most nuts (e.g. walnut, almonds, hazelnuts, cashews)
+- Most nuts (e.g. peanuts, almonds, hazelnuts, cashews)

 - Nightshade Vegetables (e.g. tomato, peppers, hot chili peppers, potatoes, eggplant, goji berries)